-Develop your professional skills while helping us ensure that every American with sleep apnea receives successful treatment.
+Develop your professional skills while helping us ensure that every individual with sleep apnea receives successful treatment.
 Internship opportunities are also available.
-See specific opportunities at VolunteerMatch.com or e-mail us your résumé.
+E-mail us your résumé.

 Or consider starting an A.W.A.K.E. support group in your area.
 If you or someone close to you has sleep apnea, you could make a great group leader.

 2. Sleep apnea is misunderstood.
-Make sure the good information gets around.
+Make sure the correct information gets around.

 Thousands of Twitter users circulate flawed information about sleep apnea.
-When you follow sleepapnea_ed, and retweet his posts, you help us get people the best information, and from a source they can trust.
+When you follow sleepapneaorg, and retweet posts, you help us get people the best information, and from a source they can trust.